ate47/kHDTGenDiskBenchmark/README.md

 ## Wiki changes

 In [wiki-changes](https://github.com/the-qa-company/wiki-changes).
-The user should have a precomputed Wikidata truthy HDT.
+The user should have a recent precomputed Wikidata truthy HDT.
 See [Wikidata generation](#wikidata-generation).

 Compile it with `./gradlew shadowJar`.